sql-machine-learning/elasticdl/doc/ps_design.md

 ### Relaunch of PS
 In case a PS pod fails, the master will try to relaunch one PS and it should recover model variables and embedding tables.

-For model variables, PS can recover from workers.
+For model variables, PS can recover from workers in the same way as the variable initialization.

 For embedding tables, the `master.main` tells PS through in starting command that PS should recover from replica.
 If there is no replica, PS has to recover from checkpoint.

-### Workers get model parameters from PS
+### Workers get model variables from PS
-Before each forward-pass, workers need to get all model parameters from PS.
-Currently, workers call function `get_model()` to get parameters.
+Before each forward-pass, workers need to get all model variables from PS.
+Currently, workers call function `get_model()` to get variables.

-When workers want to get model parameters from PS, PS may not possess all the embedding vectors needed because ElasticDL adopts lazy initialization for embedding vectors, i.e. iniatializing embedding vectors when they are needed in workers.
+Workers get embedding vectors from PS when the forward-pass function of the ElasticDL embedding layer is called.
+PS may not possess all the embedding vectors needed because ElasticDL adopts lazy initialization for embedding vectors, i.e. iniatializing embedding vectors when they are needed.
 Thus, if a worker wants to pull some embedding vectors that are not existing in PS, PS will create and initialize these embedding vectors and return their value to the worker.

 ### Push Gradients
 After backward-pass, workers push gradients to PS.